RacheliBenchamo/oop2_project/README.md

+# The Diamonds Fighter

-Ahutors : Racheli Benchamo & Yarden Cohen
+## Ahutors : Racheli Benchamo & Yarden Cohen

 The Diamonds Fighter is a 2D platform game with an emphasis on exploration and collecting diamonds to open the gate to the next stage.
 The player controls male or female character,